Les, the author

 Les, the NASA technologist

-In my day job, I serve as Solar Sail Principal Investigator of NASA’s first two interplanetary solar sail space missions and lead research on various other advanced space propulsion technologies at the George C. Marshall Space Flight Center in Huntsville, Alabama.
-During my career at NASA, I served as the Manager for the Space Science Programs and Projects Office, the In-Space Propulsion Technology Program, and the Interstellar Propulsion Research Project.
+In my day job, I lead research on various advanced space propulsion technologies at the George C. Marshall Space Flight Center in Huntsville, Alabama.
+During my career at NASA, I served the center's Chief Technology Officer, the Manager for the Space Science Programs and Projects Office, the In-Space Propulsion Technology Program, and the Interstellar Propulsion Research Project.